U.S. auto suppliers seek government aid to cope with coronavirus hit

 Relief from the Trump administration’s tariffs on Chinese products and imported steel rank first among the list of requests MEMA made in a letter to top Democratic and Republican congressional leaders, who are considering different packages of aid that could affect a broad swath of the U.S. economy.

+On Wednesday, President Donald Trump rejected the idea of extending tariff relief.

-Auto suppliers are getting hit as automakers suspend production in North America and Europe to contain the spread of the COVID-19 virus.
+Auto suppliers are getting hit as automakers suspend production in North America and Europe to contain the spread of COVID-19.

 Estimates for how deeply U.S. and global vehicle sales could drop vary widely.
 Morgan Stanley analysts said in a note Thursday they were evaluating the impact of as much as a 90% drop in U.S. sales over three months.
 Sales in China fell by more than 90% in February compared to a year ago as the coronavirus crisis intensified.